immutant/immutant.org/news/2013-01-14-pipelines.md

 This looks similar to a 'thread last' (`->>`), or a `comp` in reverse.
-And for the functions we're using in this sample pipeline, either of those constructs would make more sense (in fact, the entire pipeline could be replaced by a call to `clojure.string/reverse`).
-But let's pretend that each of the functions we are using in the pipeline are more computation and time intensive than they actually are - let's have them represent much more complex processes for the sake of demonstrating the mechanics of pipelines without having to introduce and explain new functions.
+And for the functions we're using in this sample pipeline, let's pretend that each of the functions we are using in the pipeline are more computation and time intensive than they actually are.

 ### Putting data onto a pipeline

 So, moving right along.
 We now have a pipeline, but how do we put data